-Evraz Plc (EVR), Russia’s largest producer of steel by output, appears “too ambitious” with its forecast of $5 billion in earnings before interest, tax, depreciation and amortization for 2016 as prices fall, Morgan Stanley (MS) said.
+Evraz Plc (EVR), Russia’s largest producer of steel by output, appears “too ambitious” with its forecast of $5 billion in earnings before interest, tax, depreciation and amortization for 2016 as prices fall, Morgan Stanley (MS:US) said.

 “In our base case forecast, the company will deliver 38 percent less, or $3.1 billion, in 2016,” Dmitry Kolomytsyn, a Morgan Stanley analyst in Moscow, said today in a report.